allegro/allegro.tech/_posts/2018-04-16-Spring-WebMvcTest-with-Spock.md

 layout: post
 title: Spring @WebMvcTest with Spock Framework
 author: [rafal.glowinski]
-tags: [Spring Boot,Spock,@WebMvcTest,java,testing]
+tags: [Spring Boot,Spock,WebMvcTest,java,testing]
 publish: true
 ---

 Spring is one of the most popular JVM-targeted frameworks.
 One of the reasons why it has become so popular is writing tests.
 Even before Spring Boot era, it was easy to run an embedded Spring application in tests.
 With Spring Boot, it became trivial.
 JUnit and Spock are two most popular frameworks for writing tests.
-They both provide great support and integration with Spring, but until recently it was not possible to leverage Spring's `@WebMvcTest` in Spock.
+They both provide great support and integration with Spring, but until recently it was not possible to leverage Spring’s `@WebMvcTest` in Spock.
 Why does it matter?
 `@WebMvcTest` is a type of an integration test, that only starts a specified slice of Spring Application and thus its execution time is significantly lower comparing to full end-to-end tests.
 Things have changed with Spock 1.2 and let me show you, how to leverage this new feature.